mezbauddin/Interactive-Advanced-EntraID-Management/README.md

 Install-Module Microsoft.Graph -Scope CurrentUser
 Step 2: Run the Script
 Authenticate to Microsoft Graph when prompted.
-Use the interactive menu to choose and execute tasks.
+Use the interactive menu to select and execute tasks.
 Step 3: Menu Options
 List Users: Fetch a list of all users with detailed properties.
 Add New User: Add a user with licenses and roles.